 Undoubtedly no visit to Florence can ever be complete without a visit to one of the best and most famous lookout points, Piazzale Michelangelo.

 The view provides a beautiful panoramic view of Florence and the Arno, day or night, and best of all is that it is totally free to visit.
-From this vantage point, you get a good feel of the magnitude and beauty of this city with the magnificent Brunelleschi dome that forms the cover of the Florence Duomo as the highlight.
+From this vantage point, you understand why Florence is considered one of the most desirable cities in Italy.
+The magnificent Brunelleschi dome, in all its glory, is there for you to take in.
 In the center of the square is one of three copies of Michelangelo’s David, made in bronze.

 The Piazzale Michelangelo was built on the hills located south of Florence’s historic center following the design of the architect Giuseppe Poggi and a lovely stroll along the south side of the river will bring you to the viewpoint that will surely be a highlight of your visit.